 On each of my trips to Gnaraloo, the song lyrics “this could be heaven, this could be hell’ comes ringing into my years.

-To clarify, I’ve only ever made the trip in the scorching January heat, when the southerly blows hard enough to keep everyone but the most dedicated European wind and kitesurfers far away.
+To clarify, I’ve only ever made the trip to Gnaraloo 3 Mile Camp in the scorching January heat, when the southerly blows hard enough to keep everyone but the most dedicated European wind and kitesurfers far away.
 The earth is parched from the relentless heat and no matter what the weather is doing, you’ll bear the full brunt of it here.

 The second reason that makes me think this could be hell is that I’m a woman and this is the kind of place where a blokes dreams are made.
 Spearfishing, surfing gnarly waves and living off the land are a few things to instil the primordial being of any man.